 DR. DOOM10 of 12Dr.
 Doom is kind of a renaissance man of villainy.
 Not only is he possessed of the greatest intellect in the Marvel universe, limited only by his own hubris, he is also the second greatest sorcerer of our world, and the inventor of time travel technology.
 Doom has used this technology for numerous purposes, but has traditionally refused to use it to defeat his hated nemesis, Reed Richards, instead insisting that he must best Richards as an intellectual, and not through such underhanded means.

 Though time travel may not be his primary gig, Doom is an important time-traveler nonetheless, having actually devised the technology from which all other time travel devices in the Marvel universe are derived.
 Many, many others have used this technology, including Reed Richards's father, Nathaniel Richards, and his namesake, the villainous Kang.
-Even the Beast used Doom's technology to travel into the past, and bring younger versions of the original X-Men to the present day.
+Even Hank McCoy, the Beast, used Doom's technology to travel into the past and bring younger versions of the original X-Men to the present day - where they still remain.

 KANG THE CONQUEROR11 of 12Kang is the unquestioned master of time-traveling villainy.
 In his numerous guises, such as Rama-Tut, Blue Man, Victor Timely, and the Scarlet Centurion, he has traveled back to the present day from the 30th century time and time again to test his mettle against the greatest warriors of all time; the Avengers, the Fantastic Four, and other of the Marvel universe's finest heroes.